Dyalog/ride/docs/customising_your_session.md

     To replace the keyboard with a locale-specific keyboard in the Session, or to enter Dyalog glyphs in other applications (for example, email), see Dyalog's [APL Fonts and Keyboards](https://www.dyalog.com/apl-font-keyboard.htm) page.

 !!!note "Microsoft Windows"
-    If you have the Dyalog Unicode IME installed, then the RIDE activates it at start-up when the Also enable Dyalog IME (requires RIDE restart) checkbox is selected (selected by default).
+    If you have the Dyalog Unicode IME installed, then the Ride activates it at start-up when the Also enable Dyalog IME (requires Ride restart) checkbox is selected (selected by default).

-    If Dyalog is not installed on the machine that the RIDE is running on, then the Dyalog Unicode IME can be downloaded and installed from Dyalog's [APL Fonts and Keyboards](https://www.dyalog.com/apl-font-keyboard.htm) page.
+    If Dyalog is not installed on the machine that the Ride is running on, then the Dyalog Unicode IME can be downloaded and installed from Dyalog's [APL Fonts and Keyboards](https://www.dyalog.com/apl-font-keyboard.htm) page.

 !!!note "Linux"
     Most Linux distributions released after mid-2012 support Dyalog glyphs by default, for example, openSUSE 12.2, Ubuntu 12.10 and Fedora 17.
 For more information, see the [Dyalog for UNIX Installation and Configuration Guide](https://docs.dyalog.com/latest/Dyalog%20for%20UNIX%20Installation%20and%20Configuration%20Guide.pdf).